 6. Pearls of Joy ($2.4M/year)

-Kevin Canning (from Los Angeles, California, USA) started Pearls of Joy about 20 years ago.
+Kevin Canning (from Los Angeles, California, USA) started Pearls of Joy over 20 years ago.

 My name is Kevin Canning, and I’m the founder of Pearls of Joy – the world’s fastest-growing pearl jewelry company.

 YTD we’re trending around 150% growth and expect to close 2018 with $2.5M in revenue.